near/NEPs/text/0000-near-shell.md

 Usage analytics will be used anonymously and purely to measure key performance indicators.
 [Mixpanel](https://mixpanel.com/) will be the chosen integration at this time.
 No private data will ever be sent, only metrics on the command usage and possible crash reporting.

 There will be the ability to opt-out as well.
-While the majority of settings are project-level, this is the only setting that will be saved directly to the user's home directory settings instead of the project-level settings file.
+While the majority of shell-experience settings are project-level, this is the only setting that will be saved directly to the user's home directory settings instead of the project-level settings file.
 (That is, stored in: `~/.near-config/settings.js`)

 ### User Stories